Jordyn-Hartzell/COMSC_1033_HW_8_Markdown/README.md

 # COMSC_1033_HW_8_Markdown

 ## Introduction
-The first program listed is a multi-feature addition game.
-It has a point system, increasing or decreasing difficulty, and differing output messages based on how the user performed.
-This program was from a previous assignment, but I converted it to markdown for this week.
-The second assignment is a random character generator.
-It generates a random uppercase letter.
+The programs in this report are both designed to randomly generate characters.
+The first program is an addition game that asks the user to add two random numbers.
+The second program will display a randomly generated upper case letter.
 # Code: Addition Game
 ```java
 /*